geoedf/geoedf-metadata/README.md

 ## Architecture

-The demo app is broken up into four main components:
+The workflow is broken up into four main components:

 - the **Extractor** (`src/searchable_files/extractor.py`)